tusharhanda/python-automation/multi-clipboard/README.md

 ## Pre-requisites:

 User will need to install Python on the machine which can be downloaded from python.org.
-Also install pyperclip package using:
+Also, install pyperclip package using:

     pip install pyperclip